Learning Visual Representations for Transfer Learning by Suppressing Texture: Introduction

-Overall, we achieve significant improvements on several benchmarks: \begin{itemize} \itemsep{1pt} \item In a set of \textbf{eight} diverse datasets, our method exhibits substantial improvements (as high as $+11.49\%$ on Sketch ImageNet and $10.41\%$ on the DTD dataset) in learning visual representations across domains. \item We also get improvements in same domain visual recognition tasks on ImageNet validation (+0.7\%) and a label corruption task \citep{hendrycks2019selfsupervised}. \item We achieve state-of-the-art results in self-supervised learning on VOC detection and other transfer learning tasks. \end{itemize}
+Anisotropic-filtering is simple to implement and can be integrated easily in various computer vision-based methods.
+In the case of supervised learning, we pre-train on ImageNet, and test on twelve different datasets including ImageNet, Pascal VOC \cite{Everingham2009ThePV}, Synthetic-DTD \cite{Newell_2020}, CIFAR 100 \cite{hendrycks2019selfsupervised}, Sketch ImageNet \cite{Wang2019LearningRG}, etc. For self-supervised setting, we use two learning frameworks: Dense-CL \cite{wang2020DenseCL}, and MoCoV2 \cite{chen2020improved} and pre-train on ImageNet and COCO.
+Our texture-suppressing augmentation consistently outperforms MoCoV2 and Dense-CL, which uses Gaussian blurring, on transfer learning experiments on VOC classification, detection, segmentation benchmarks, and also on classification tasks for other transfer learning datasets, including DTD \cite{cimpoi14describing}, Cars \cite{KrauseStarkDengFei-Fei_3DRR2013}, Aircraft \cite{maji13fine-grained}, etc. With the help of qualitative and quantitative analysis, we show that our model is less reliant on high-frequency information in images and is more robust to common corruptions on datasets like ImageNet-C \cite{Hendrycks2019BenchmarkingNN}, and CIFAR-100 \cite{hendrycks2019selfsupervised}.
+Our model also learns better shape bias than a Standard-ImageNet pretrained model and is also more confident in making correct predictions.
+Overall, we achieve significant improvements on several benchmarks: \begin{itemize} \itemsep{1pt} \item In a set of \textbf{twelve} diverse datasets, our method exhibits substantial improvements (as high as $+11.49\%$ on Sketch ImageNet and $+10.41\%$ on the DTD dataset) in learning visual representations across domains. \item We also get improvements in the same domain visual recognition tasks on ImageNet validation (+0.82\%), and on label corruption task \cite{hendrycks2019selfsupervised}. \item We achieve improved results in self-supervised learning on image classification transfer learning tasks and on VOC detection. \end{itemize}